vfavorito/readme-generator/README.md

-# Readme-Generator
+# README Generator!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview:
-This app takes in user input via node and inquirer and creates a customized Readme
+This app allows the prompting of questions via node and inquirer.
+After answering the questions a README markdown document will be written based off of the answers given by the user.
+This was primarily accomplished using Javascript, node.JS, and the Inquirer npm.

 ### Table of Contents:
 1. [How it works](#How-it-works)